 Agape (Unconditional Love)

-Agape love, often called unconditional love, may feel difficult to achieve.
-Agape is considered a type of love in which you care for another person without the expectation of reciprocation.
+Agape love, often called unconditional love, compassionate love, or selfless love, may feel difficult to achieve.
+Agape is considered a type of everlasting love in which you care for another person without the expectation of reciprocation, even in hard times.
 It can be a selfless and altruistic form of love that is often referred to as universal love because it can apply to everyone and everything.
-You may choose to express agape love by volunteering or practicing random acts of kindness.
+You may choose to express agape love by volunteering or practicing random acts of kindness to others, even strangers.

-Love can be an enriching part of life.
+Love can be a great joy and an enriching part of life.
 It may help you strengthen bonds with friends, family, and romantic partners and improve your mental and physical well-being.
-However, understanding your feelings and the types of love you experience can be complex.
+Finding love can create impactful moments and may leave a lasting impression in our lives, However, understanding your feelings and the types of love you experience can be complex.
 Support is available if you need help talking through your emotions or working on your relationships.

 Discuss Love And Relationships In Therapy

-Speaking to a professional may be valuable if you're struggling with relationships or want to learn more about love.
+Speaking to a professional may be valuable if you're struggling with relationships; if you're in love with two people, if you feel like your love life is an empty cup, or you just want to learn more about the world of love.
 At times, barriers to treatment, such as cost, distance, or availability, can make it feel challenging to get support.
 If you relate, you might try online counseling.

 Research points to online therapy as a helpful method of addressing concerns related to love and relationships.
-In a recent study on the effectiveness of online therapy interventions for couples, researchers found that treatment significantly enhanced distressed relationships.
+In a related story, a recent study on the effectiveness of online therapy interventions for couples, researchers found that treatment significantly helped distressed relationships.
 Participants experienced improved communication and overall relationship satisfaction and decreased symptoms of individual mental health concerns.